philbertmukunzi/OmniSage/README.md

 - Verify that the channel or user role is in the allowed list in the `.env` file.
 - For voice command issues, ensure FFmpeg is correctly installed and accessible.
 - Check the console output for any error messages.
+- If using Docker, ensure all necessary environment variables are properly set in your `.env` file.

 ## Contributing